michaelmsonne/LookupIPtoDNSTool/README.md

 - Build the solution in Visual Studio

 ### Installation
-You can either clone this repository and build the project yourself.
+You can either clone this repository and build the project yourself or download the latest release from the [releases page](../../releases/latest) and you are good to go - just run the .exe! 🤘

 ## Download